TF-SepNet: An Efficient 1D Kernel Design in CNNs for Low-Complexity Acoustic Scene Classification: Experiments

 The experiments are conducted with the TAU Urban Acoustic Scene 2022 Mobile development dataset \cite{Mesaros2018}, which is a widely recognized benchmark for the task of low-complexity ASC.
 We follow the official training/test split of 7:3.
 The recordings in this dataset were captured by various mobile devices across multiple cities worldwide, introducing challenges to the generalization ability of ASC model.

-All audio segments are uniformly resampled to 32kHz.
-The short time fourier transform (STFT) is employed to extract time-frequency representations, with a window size of 3072 and a hop size of 500.
+All audio segments are down-sampled to 32kHz \cite{Schmid2022}.
+Short-Time Fourier Transform (STFT) is employed to extract time-frequency representations, with a window size of 3072 and a hop size of 500.
 Following the STFT, a Mel-scaled filter bank with 256 frequency bins and 4096 FFT is applied to transform the spectrograms into a Log-Mel spectrograms.